mochi-hpc-experiments/margo-tutorial-exercises/README.md

 $ docker start mt1
 ```

+IMPORTANT: Restarting the container will erase your work from it, as well as
+all the packages installed by spack.

 If you need more detailed instructions or want to build the docker image
 yourself from its Dockerfile recipe, please refer to
 [these instructions](https://github.com/mochi-hpc-experiments/mochi-tutorial/blob/main/docker/README.md).